nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 This effectively establishes a floor for how bad a model can perform.
 Any notable improvement to these scores is worth exploring.

 ### Aerial_1e
-I think the My working assumption at this stage is that the poor performance from the control models is the result of domain shift.
-The best way to test that is to train a new model with my new aerial dataset and compare.
+My assumption is that the control models' performance (or lack of) is the result of domain shift.
+I swapped out the training data and ran a short training on the new dataset.

-So I got my new dataset URL, plopped it into my notebook and trained a 1 epoch model on the new aerial dataset.
+- **Hypothesis:**
+- **Results:**

 | Model | mAP50 |
 | -- | -- |
 | [Aerial_1e](https://huggingface.co/nmata010/aerial-pothole-detection-11212025_1Epoch_newDS) | 10.2%

+- **Conclusion:** I wanted to assess if just swapping the data was enough to correct theEarlier I created a new training dataset to address this.
+Training a new model on this new dataset should give me some signal if i'm heading in the right direction or not.

+So I got my new dataset URL, plopped it into my notebook and trained a 1 epoch model on the new aerial dataset.

 ---